yujunz/ssbench/README.rst

   either a CREATE, READ, UPDATE, or DELETE of an object.
 This value may be overridden for any given run with the ``-o COUNT`` flag to ``ssbench-master run-scenario``.
+- A ``run_seconds`` number of seconds the benchmark scenario should run.
+This is mutually exclusive with ``operation_count``, so only one of those two should be specified.
+Both values may be overridden with command-line arguments to ``ssbench-master``.
 - A ``crud_profile`` which determines the distribution of each kind of operation.
   For instance, ``[3, 4, 2, 2]`` would mean 27% CREATE, 36% READ, 18% UPDATE,
   and 18% DELETE.